gcrois/CARVE/README.md

 # CARVE (carve.cade.site)

-CARVE (Cade Andgreg's Risc-V Emulator, [carve.cade.site](https://carve.cade.site)) is a project developed under [Dr. Marz](https://www.eecs.utk.edu/people/stephen-marz/).
-CARVE is deployable as a web application, and is hosted at [carve.cade.site](https://carve.cade.site).
+CARVE (Cade Andgreg's Risc-V Emulator, [available here](https://gcrois.github.io/CARVE/), is a project developed under [Dr. Marz](https://www.eecs.utk.edu/people/stephen-marz/).
+CARVE is deployable as a frontend-only web application.
 It has been tested with many platforms, and relies only on a modern web browser with a modern JavaScript engine and [WASM](https://webassembly.org/) support.

 ## Building